tfij/graph-database-course/Introduction/task2 - find entity by property value/task.md

-# Task 2 - find entity by property value
+# Find entity by property value

 Write a code that return's a single entity from the database base on a given `firstName` property value.